The Ultimate Guide to Visit Lisbon in 4 Days

 Practical Tips for Your Sintra Trip

-- Pack Snacks and Water: Although there are cafes around, having your own supplies ensures you can explore without breaks.
+- Carry Snacks and Water: Although there are cafes around, having your own supplies ensures you can explore without breaks.

 Day 3: Historic Districts and Coastal Beauty